top of page

 What Is Pink Noise?

-Pink noise is a type of sound signal that contains all frequencies audible to the human ear, but unlike white noise, its power decreases as frequency increases.
-This means pink noise has more energy in lower frequencies and less in higher frequencies, creating a balanced and natural sound often described as soothing or calming.
+Pink noise is a type of sound signal that contains all frequencies audible to the human ear.
+Unlike white noise, its power decreases as frequency increases.
+This means pink noise has more energy in lower frequencies and less in higher frequencies.
+The result is a balanced and natural sound often described as soothing or calming.

 How Pink Noise Differs from White Noise

-White noise contains equal energy across all frequencies, resulting in a consistent, static-like sound similar to a television tuned to an unused channel.
-Pink noise, by contrast, reduces the intensity of higher frequencies, producing a deeper, softer sound resembling steady rainfall or rustling leaves.
+White noise contains equal energy across all frequencies.
+This creates a consistent, static-like sound, similar to a television tuned to an unused channel.
+Pink noise, on the other hand, reduces the intensity of higher frequencies.
+This produces a deeper, softer sound that resembles steady rainfall or rustling leaves.

 This difference in frequency distribution affects how the sounds are perceived and their impact on the listener.
-Pink noise tends to be less harsh and more pleasant, making it preferable for relaxation and sleep.
+Pink noise tends to be less harsh and more pleasant.
+This makes it preferable for relaxation and sleep.

 Here's a sample of pink noise for you to hear for yourself